 - Tapioca Dextrin

 |Amount Per Serving

 The Company That Makes Raisinets

-The Ferrara Candy Company is an American candy manufacturer, based in Chicago, Illinois, and owned by the Ferrero Group.
-Ferrara also owns candies such as Chuckles, LemonHead and Red Hots.
-They also produce candy such as Runts and Nerds.
+The Ferrara Candy Company is an American candy manufacturer based in Chicago, Illinois, and owned by the Ferrero Group.
+Ferrara also owns candies such as Chuckles Candy, LemonHead, and Red Hots.
+They also produce candies such as Runts Candy and Nerds Candy.